On average across the year,

-yes, New Hampshire, United States is hotter than
+Is New Hampshire, United States warmer or hotter than North Dakota, United States?

 New Hampshire, United States's hottest month is July, with an average maximum temperature of 29°C/84°F, which is approximately the same temperature as North Dakota, United States's hottest month (also July, with an average maximum temperature of 29°C/84°F).